White House: Nomination of Alabama Lawyer Brett Talley 'Will Not Be Moving Forward'

 While President Trump's agenda in Congress has run into trouble this year, his record on confirming federal judges is notable for its speed and efficiency.
 The Senate is preparing to confirm more appeals court judges before it leaves Washington this week.

 And Trump himself plans to appear at the federal courthouse in Washington, D.C., Wednesday afternoon for the swearing-in of Gregory Katsas, his deputy White House counsel.
 Katsas soon will become a judge on the prestigious federal appeals court in Washington, the D.C.
-Circuit, that is widely considered the second most important bench in the nation.
+Circuit, which is widely considered the second most important bench in the nation.

 Earlier in his career, Talley worked as a speechwriter for Republicans including Mitt Romney and Sen. Rob Portman of Ohio.
 And he had the support of Sen. Luther Strange, R-Ala., for whom he worked in the office of the state attorney general.
-Talley's currently an official in the Justice Department office that helps pick judges.
+Talley is currently an official in the Justice Department office that helps pick judges.